ory/docs/docs/oathkeeper/configure-deploy.md

   other API endpoints such as health checks, JSON Web Key Sets, and a list of available rules.

-For this guide we are using Docker.
+For this guide we're using Docker.
 ORY Oathkeeper however can be [installed in a variety of ways](install.md).

 ## Configure